AI Exam

 - Elevated noradrenaline/normetanephrine with little or no adrenaline/metanephrine due to a lack of PNMT required for epinephrine synthesis.

-- MEN 2 and NF1-associated tumors secrete both epinephrine and norepinephrine.
+- MEN 2 and NF1-associated tumours secrete both epinephrine and norepinephrine.

-- SDHB/SDHD mutation-related tumors frequently produce dopamine, which has been linked to a higher malignant potential.
+- SDHB/SDHD mutation-related tumours frequently produce dopamine, which has been linked to a higher malignant potential.

 Triggers for Catecholamine Release